Hello there - I'm Gael.

 Whatever it is that you're seeking, I recognise what it can take to get to this point of searching for a counsellor.

-Now that you're here, you've probably come across several profiles like this one, with lots of information to read through which may lead you to feel anxious, overwhelmed, excited, confused, exhausted, and/or something else entirely.
+Now that you're here, you've probably come across several profiles like this one, with lots of information to read through which may lead you to feel anxious, overwhelmed, excited, confused, exhausted, or perhaps something else entirely.

 Considering this, if you would like to talk to me directly to get a better feel for who I am, and how I work, I'd welcome hearing from you via email or phone.
-I try to respond to all enquiries within 2 working days (Mon-Fri).
+I try to respond to all enquiries within 2 working days.

 If you prefer to consider all the information at a pace that feels comfortable for you before making contact, I'd invite you to read on and visit my website.